SOME MUNA DOs AND DONTs

 To conform to the above scenario, and to provide a meaningful MUNA experience, the script prescribes the following.

 * Delegates and Counsellors must at all times observe the dress code while participating in the proceedings of the Assembly and its committees.

 * When addressing the Assembly, a speaker should address only the presiding officer as Mr. or Madam President, as the case may be, and nobody else; not fellow delegates, not the secretary general, not the deputies, and most certainly not the audience.

-* When making a presentation to the Assembly, the delegates speak on behalf of the country’s government.
+* When making a presentation to the Assembly, or in committee meetings, delegates speak on behalf of the government of the country they represent.
 It is customary, therefore, to make statements with reference to the country’s government such as “my government believes”, “my government thinks”, or “my government will do this and such” rather with reference to oneself such as I, Me, or We.

 * The protocol in the UN General Assembly is for only one country delegate at a time to approach the podium to address the Assembly.
 To give both MUNA delegates in a delegation the opportunity to participate in the debates, they may take turns or alternate.
 The UN General Assembly does not hear a relay presentation.